tobiashutterer/ws-ui5/README.md

 # ws-ui5
-A Simple dockerized websocket server and a corresponding webapp in SAP UI5
+A simple dockerized websocket server and a corresponding webapp in SAP UI5

 #For Development & Debugging
 docker-compose up -d